-- 2. Staging and or Restaging: PET is covered in clinical situations in which 1) (a) the stage of the cancer remains in doubt after completion of a standard diagnostic workup, including conventional imaging (computed tomography, magnetic resonance imaging, or ultrasound) or (b) the use of PET would also be considered reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional study information is insufficient for the clinical management of the patient and 2) clinical management of the patient would differ depending on the stage of the cancer identified.
-PET will be covered for restaging after the completion of treatment for the purpose of detecting residual disease, for detecting suspected recurrence or to determine the extent of a known recurrence.
-Use of PET would also be considered reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional study information is insufficient for the clinical management of the patient. - 3.
-Monitoring: Use of PET to monitor tumor response during the planned course of therapy (i.e., when no change in therapy is being contemplated) is not covered except for breast cancer.
+2. Staging and or Restaging: PET is covered in clinical situations in which 1) (a) the stage of the cancer remains in doubt after completion of a standard diagnostic workup, including conventional imaging (computed tomography, magnetic resonance imaging, or ultrasound) or (b) the use of PET would also be considered reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional study information is insufficient for the clinical management of the patient and 2) clinical management of the patient would differ depending on the stage of the cancer identified.
+PET will be covered for restaging after the completion of treatment for the purpose of detecting residual disease, for detecting suspected reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional imaging studies when it is expected that disease, for detecting suspected reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional imaging studies when it is expected that conventional imaging studies of the patient of a known recurrence.
+Use of PET would also be considered reasonable and necessary if it could potentially replace one or more conventional imaging studies when it is expected that conventional study information is insufficient for the clinical management of the patient.

+3. Monitoring: Use of PET to monitor tumor response during the planned course of therapy (i.e., when no change in therapy is being contemplated) is not covered except for breast cancer.
 Restaging only occurs after a course of treatment is completed, and this is covered, subject to the conditions above.

-NOTE: In the absence of national frequency limitations, contractors may, if necessary, develop frequency requirements on any or all of the indications covered on and after July 1, 2001.
+NOTE: In the absence of national frequency limitations, contractors, should, if necessary, develop frequency requirements on any or all of the indications covered on and after July 1, 2001.

 IV.
-Coverage of PET for Perfusion of the Heart Using Rubidium 82
+Coverage of PET for Perfusion of the Heart

+A. Rubidium 82